Oxford Industries, Inc. (OXM) CEO Thomas Chubb on Q1 2020 Results - Earnings Call Transcript

 Anne Shoemaker

 Thank you, and good afternoon.
 Before we begin, I would like to remind participants that certain statements made on today's call and in the Q&A session may constitute forward-looking statements within the meaning of the federal securities laws.
 Forward-looking statements are not guarantees and actual results may differ materially from those expressed or implied in the forward-looking statements.
-Important factors that could cause actual results of operations or our financial condition to differ are discussed in our press release issued earlier today and in documents filed by us with the SEC, including the risk factors contained in our Form 10-K. We undertake no duty to update any forward-looking statements.
+Important factors that could cause actual results of our operations or our financial condition to differ are discussed in our press release issued earlier today and in documents filed by us with the SEC, including the risk factors contained in our Form 10-K. We undertake no duty to update any forward-looking statements.

 During this call, we will be discussing certain non-GAAP financial measures.
 You can find a reconciliation of non-GAAP to GAAP financial measures in our press release issued earlier today, which is posted under the Investor Relations tab of our website at oxfordinc.com.